Brian Rini Is ‘A Piece Of Sh*t’ For Pretending To Be Timmothy Pitzen, Says Brother Jonathan

-Now that a DNA test has revealed that the person claiming to be the missing boy, Timmothy Pitzen, is actually a 23-year-old Ohio man with a record named Brian Michael Rini, the impostor’s brother says he doesn’t know why he would do this.
+Now that a DNA test has revealed that the person claiming to be missing boy Timmothy Pitzen is actually a 23-year-old Ohio man with a record named Brian Michael Rini, the impostor’s brother says he doesn’t know why he would do this.

-“He just got out of prison a month ago.”
+“He just got out of prison a month ago,” Jonathan said.

 Earlier this week, Rini told police he was Pitzen, and he had just escaped from his kidnappers at an Ohio Red Roof Inn, but DNA results released today prove that he isn’t the missing boy.
 His brother says he wants nothing to do with a person who would perpetrate such a hoax.